charlesmariuzza/SF-Companion-IOS/README.md

 If you like the project, feel free to support me:
 👉 [Buy me a coffee](https://buymeacoffee.com/demonkitty1337)

+## 🛡️ Disclaimer
+S&F Companion is an unofficial fan-made project and is not affiliated with, endorsed by, or sponsored by Playa Games GmbH or the official Shakes & Fidget team.
+All game names, trademarks, and assets are the property of their respective owners.
+This app does not contain any proprietary game data and does not interact with the game client or servers.
+The app is designed purely as a supportive tool to enhance the player experience through manual tracking, tips, and community-shared content.

 ## 📄 License

 Copyright © 2025 Charles Mariuzza.
 All Rights Reserved.